samlempp/NodeMongoOpenshiftBackend/readme.md

 # Deploy an ExpressJS/MongoDB Api on OpenShift
-This repo contians starter code to deploy a nodeJS ExpressJS API on Openshit.
+This repo contains starter code to deploy a nodeJS ExpressJS API on OpenShit.
 If followed correctly you will have CRUD endpoints on collections within MongoDB

 ## Pre reqs
 1. Connected to campus VPN
-2. Github Account
+2. Github Account, you can use GitHub's code editor to change the MongoDB IP address later on
 3. Sign up for [Carolina Cloud Apps](https://cloudapps.unc.edu/) | This step will only take a second
 4. Fork this repo to your github account

 ## Create a MongoDB database
 1. Head to the Topology Tab under the Developer View
 2. Select Database from the tiles that appear
-3. Select MongoDB from the tiles that appear and hit instanitate template on the modal that opens
+3. Select MongoDB from the tiles that appear and hit instantiate template on the modal that opens
 4. Accept all default values in the form, for the purpose of this demonstration you can use email and password settings as follows.
 Please make sure you remember or note these values as you will need them later\
 ![Database Config](resources/dbConfig.png)
 5. Hit create
-6. Once the status of the pod shows up as active, head to the resrouce tab, and then hit view logs on the pod, followed by the terminal tab\
+6. Once the status of the pod shows up as active, head to the resource tab, and then hit view logs on the pod, followed by the terminal tab\
 ![View Logs](resources/viewLogs.png)
-7. In the terminal type the follow command
+7. In the terminal type the following command
 ```
 mongo -u "admin" -p "Admin123" admin
 ```
-8. If connection is successful you should see this in the terminal
+8. If the connection is successful you should see this in the terminal
 ```
 MongoDB shell version v3.6.3
 connecting to: mongodb://127.0.0.1:27017/admin